Ted Galdi: Bestselling Author

 Any text, images, or videos you see on the template are mostly just placeholders.
 You'll be able to replace them with your own.

-Once you've chosen your template, the final step in the process is customizing it with your own content.
-Here's the sequence I'd recommend:
+Once you've chosen your design template, the final step in the process is customizing it with your own material.
+At this stage, here are some things to do:

 • Add your main-navigation pages.
-When you go to a site, in the header, you typically see options like "Home," "About," "Contact," "Blog," or "Shop."
+When you go to an author site, in the header, you typically see a link to check out the author's books, plus other links to other sections.
 These are referred to as main-navigation pages.
 Decide what you want yours to be and get them into place.
+In addition to your home page, I recommend at least a section for your books, and one where readers can learn more about you and contact you.

 • Add your sub-navigation pages.
-Underneath each main-navigation item, you have the option to add sub-pages.
-For instance, within "Shop," if you offer two different categories of products, you can create a sub-navigation page for each, like "Shirts" and "Hats."
+Underneath each main-navigation section, you have the option to add sub-pages.
+For instance, within the section for books, can be page links for each book.

 • Delete what you don't need.
 Does your template come with certain sections you don't need?
 Delete them.
-You want your site to get across what it should in a straightforward way.
-Extra sections that don't have a strong purpose can give your site a cluttered feel.
+You want your author site to get across what it should in a straightforward way.
+Extra sections that don't have a strong purpose should go.

 • Arrange content blocks.
 Most site builders have a "drag and drop" feature, meaning you can move around entire sections (known as "content blocks"), plus add new ones that didn't come with your template.
 For example, on a certain page, you may want a text block above a video block - just drag it there.
 You might also want to add a photo - just select a photo block and drag it where you want it.